ExtendRealityLtd/Malimbe/README.md

     </Weavers>
     ```
     As with any Fody weaver configuration the order of weavers is important in case a weaver should be applying to the previous weaver's changes.

+Additional weavers are supported.
+To allow Malimbe's Unity integration to find the weavers' assemblies they have to be included anywhere in the Unity project or in one of the UPM packages the project uses.

 ## What's in the Box